Michigan State holds off Duke to reach Final Four as Auburn knocks off Kentucky

 The Tigers were decided underdogs in this game after star forward Chuma Okeke suffered a torn ACL during Friday night's Sweet 16 win over North Carolina.
 But his teammates filled the void admirably as Jared Harper scored 26 points for the Tigers, who reached their first Final Four in program history.
 Bryce Brown added 24 points on 8-for-12 shooting, including four timely three-pointers.

-Auburn will play South Regional winner Virginia in next Saturday's national semifinal in Minneapolis.
 With Sunday's win, the Tigers became the first team to defeat Kansas, North Carolina and Kentucky in the same tournament since Arizona pulled off the trifecta on their way to the 1997 national title.

 Auburn started slowly, missing eight of their first nine three-point attempts after hitting 17 shots from beyond the arc in Friday night's win over top-seeded North Carolina.
 The Tigers were also beset by early foul trouble along their depleted front line, as Malik Dunbar, Horace Spencer and Austin Wiley each picked up two fouls before the 10-minute mark of the first half.